DigitalEyeDev/Network-File-Sharing-Server-Client/README.md

 **📒Day 2 — Directory listing & selection**
 * Implemented server-side directory enumeration.
-* Client can request the file list and choose an item to download.
+* Client can request the file list and choose an item to download.-

 **📤Day 3 — Download capability**
 * Added download handling on the server and client.